lorenzowritescode/javascript/README.md

 Some good resources:
 - [angular docs](https://docs.angularjs.org/api)

-Keep in mind angular examples will not nessicarily use our style guide (specifically, how dependencies are set).
+Keep in mind angular examples will not necessarily use our style guide (specifically, how dependencies are set).
 Make sure you read through this document and understand how we do angular.

 **[⬆ back to top](#table-of-contents)**